libp2p/specs/connections/hole-punching.md

 platforms there are many ways to achieve this goal, with the below being one of them.

-- B uses the [AutoNat] protocol to determine whether it is running behind firewalls and/or NATs and in the latter case what type of NATs.
+- B uses the observed addresses from the [Identify] protocol in combination with the [AutoNAT] protocol to determine whether it is running behind firewalls and/or NATs and in the latter case what type of NATs.

   Note: Hole punching fails if either A or B runs behind a [symmetric NAT][symmetric-nat].